1587/speaking-exam/00-part3.md

 Many people leave their hometown for many reasons, such as work/study/business.
 I left my hometown for the education, there is no university in my hometown.

-People who have always lived in their hometown will easy to work and study.
-Because they live with their families, old friends and relatives who will help them when they meet difficulties in life. that feels very good and that will save many money and time.
+People who have always lived in their hometown will easy to succeed. they live with their families, relatives and old friends, who will help them when they meet difficulties in life. and they don't need to rent or buy a house,  It costs very little to live. they will have more money to improve their self. such as study new skills.
-They know everything and everyone in their hometown very well.
-So it's easier to succeed if they always lived in their hometown.

 ```